0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - Double meaning
-- The family member is hurt and distraught after learning about the truth of the matter
+- The family member speaking: they are hurt and distraught after learning about the truth of the matter
-- The narrator is upset that their abuser hurt them, as they could have been a good relationship otherwise.
+- The narrator: he is upset that their abuser hurt them, as they could have been a good relationship otherwise.
 They still care for the abuser since they have been manipulated into loving them.
 	- Restates the conclusion of the third part
 - The narrator wishes that he did not have to go through any of the pain he felt and feels like a burden on having to come out with his family member as well
 ### Part 5: Bargaining